holab-hku/starmapVis/README.md

     adataStarmap.to_csv(result_path,index = None)
 ```
 Zip the csv file with the tissue image, StarmapVR can visualize the spatial trancriptomic data in spatial dimensions.
 An example file can be found in /sampledata/spl.zip.
-## Visualization of Image cytometry data
+## Visualisation of Image cytometry data
 For image cytometry data with actual cell image, user can zip their cell images(cell_index as the image name) with the requiring csv file, An example file can be found in /sampledata/ato.zip.